Common Salt is a new artwork: a live performance and a ‘cine-poem’.

 Artists Sheila Ghelani and Sue Palmer began collaborating on the idea for Common Salt late in 2013 investigating a thread of connected narratives, originally inspired by the hedgerow, as part of Sheila’s two-year Rambles with Nature project.

-Common Salt is being developed as a live performance – a talk around a table using objects, language and salty Shruti box laments for an audience of 30 people for museum, archival or gallery contexts.
+Common Salt is being developed as a live performance around a table – a show and tell, a nature table, a battle mat – using objects and salty Shruti box laments to tell an extraordinary story.

 “To secure the levy on a duty of salt….there grew up gradually a monstrous system, to which is would be almost impossible to find a parallel in any tolerably civilised country.
 A Customs Line was established which stretched across the whole of India, which in 1869 extended from the Indus to the Mahanadi in Madras, a distance of 2,300 miles; and it was guarded by nearly 12,000 men…..It would have stretched from London to Constantinople ….It consisted principally of an immense impenetrable hedge of thorny trees and bushes.”